-- 1. The percentage of total non-English languages spoken at home is 38%. - 2.
-The percentage of limited English households is 8, which is somewhat greater than the statewide average. - 3.
-Spanish is the predominant non-English language spoken by LEP persons. - 4.
-Historical participation: No one has requested to be placed on a facility-specific mailing list.
-A review of the administrative record for this facility indicates limited public interest/participation overall during the past 10 years.
-The review found a limited record of participation by the LEP community.
+- 1. The percentage of total non-English languages spoken at home is XX%. - 2.
+The percentage of limited English households is 5%, which is somewhat greater than the statewide average. - 3.
+Spanish is the predominant non-English language spoken by LEP persons.